 - David J. Reading, MSc in Economic Geology and is a Fellow of the Institute of Materials, Minerals and Mining and of the Society of Economic Geology (SEG), a special advisor to the Corporation, is a "qualified person" within the meaning of this term in NI 43-101 and has prepared the Corporation's news releases, sections of this AIF and other disclosure documents that are of a scientific and technical nature pertaining to the Guayabales Project and has verified the data disclosed therein.
 Mr. Reading is independent of the Corporation.
-As of the date of this AIF, he holds directly or indirectly, 1,817,000 Common , incentive stock options to purchase an aggregate of 175,000 Common Shares of the Corporation at \$3.25. - Stewart D. Redwood, PhD in ore geology and a Fellow of the Institute of Materials, Minerals and Mining (FIMMM), the Geological Society of London (FGS) and of the Society of Economic Geology (SEG), an independent consulting geologist, is the author of the Guayabales Technical Report.
+As of the date of this AIF, he holds directly or indirectly, 1,887,000 Common Shares, incentive stock options to purchase an aggregate of 175,000 Common Shares of the Corporation at varying prices and warrants to purchase an aggregate of 25,000 Common Shares of the Corporation at \$3.25. - Stewart D. Redwood, PhD in ore geology and a Fellow of the Institute of Materials, Minerals and Mining (FIMMM), the Geological Society of London (FGS) and of the Society of Economic Geology (SEG), an independent consulting geologist, is the author of the Guayabales Technical Report.
 Dr. Redwood is an independent "qualified person" for the purposes of NI 43-101.